Kong/docs.konghq.com/app/_hub/kong-inc/aws-lambda/_index.md

       value_in_examples: <LAMBDA_FUNCTION_NAME>
       datatype: string
       description: |
         The AWS Lambda function name to invoke.
-The name formats of the function name can be name-only(`my-function`), full ARN(arn:aws:lambda:us-west-2:123456789012:function:my-function) and
+This may contain the function name only (`my-function`), the full ARN (arn:aws:lambda:us-west-2:123456789012:function:my-function) or a
-        partial ARN(123456789012:function:my-function).
+        partial ARN (123456789012:function:my-function).
 You can also append a version number or alias to any of the formats.
     - name: qualifier
       required: false